 The endo-lysosomal system is a series of intracellular organelles responsible for recycling and degradation of macromolecules.
 Endo-lysosomes express several functionally diverse ion channels, crucial for regulating organelle trafficking and intracellular signalling as well as maintaining the acidic luminal pH for optimal enzymatic activity.
 Dysfunctions within the endo-lysosomal system are associated with multiple disorders including lysosomal storage disorders and neurodegenerative diseases such as Alzheimer’s and Parkinson’s disease.
 Lysosomal ion channels have therefore gained significant attention as potential targets for novel therapeutics.

 Due to their localisation to small intracellular compartments, endo-lysosomal ion-channels have been historically challenging to study using conventional patch-clamp techniques.
 However, recent advances in lysosomal biology make it possible to enlarge and extract endo-lysosomes for subsequent recording using manual patch-clamp electrophysiology.
-This approach allows for the characterization of channel function within the native environment, facilitating better physiological understanding.
+This approach allows for the characterisation of channel function within the native environment, facilitating better physiological understanding.

 Endo-lysosomal extraction technique